chadsec1/SimpleBin/README.md

 ## SimpleBin

-This is a really simple self-hostable paste bin site
+This is a really simple self-hostable paste bin site.
+It's a toy project, don't use it for production.

 I design this to be ultra simple, and lightweight.
 No logins, no bloated features, just straight to the point.
 It's WIP, don't use this for production :)